DynamoDS/PackageManagerClient/README.md

 ### greg-client doesn't do this for you:

 * magically find all of the dependencies your package has (that's up to you)

-### someday, reg-client will:
-* zip up a collection of files to send by just providing the folder
-* zip up a collection of files to send by just providing the folder